-If you have modified these settings, use the buttons at the bottom right of the editor panel to confirm (Save) or to discard your changes (Reset).
-Otherwise, you can close the dialog (Close).
+If you have made changes, you can use the buttons at the bottom right of the edit window to save them (Save) or discard them (Reset).
+Otherwise you can close the window (Close).

-Click ✓ Activate in the toolbar at the top of the desktop to apply your configuration changes.
+Click Activate in the toolbar at the top of the desktop to apply your configuration changes.